 Event of the Month

 The AMA's Section Involvement Grant (SIG) program selects one event every month as recipient of the Event of the Month.
 To be eligible for the nomination, AMA medical student sections must submit a SIG Recap Form and photos within 30 days of their event.
-At the end of the school year, all monthly winners will be showcased at the AMA Annual Meeting and will be voted on by students for the Event of the Year winner.
+At the end of the school year, all monthly winners will be voted on by students for the Event of the Year winner.

 Congratulations to the following 2014-2015 monthly winners!